The highlights

 Support for your learning

 You will get plenty of support, so if you are new to online learning or haven’t studied for a while, you don’t need to worry.
 You will be taught by our expert academics, who bring a wealth of experience and specialist knowledge to enrich your learning.
-There will also be a team of online learning advisors who will help you with any non-academic queries.
+There will also Personal Academic Tutors to support your academic and professional development, and a team of online learning advisors who will help you with any non-academic queries.

 Study skills